marvelrivals/api-docs/README.md

-# Game API Documentation
+# MR(API) Documentation

-Welcome to the official API documentation for accessing various game-related data!
-This API provides endpoints to retrieve information on achievements, heroes, items, player stats, leaderboards, ranks, skins, and gift codes.
-Below is a detailed guide on each available endpoint.

----
+Welcome to the official MR(API) documentation for accessing Marvel Rivals Player Data, Game Data, and Hero Data!

 ## Table of Contents